 If you’re dealing with a “normal” degree of litter box odors but still can’t stand the smell, consider a litter box that’s made with odor control in mind—like Litter-Robot.

 As unpleasant as it can be, pay attention to your cat’s litter box habits—including what their poop looks like and how often they go.
-When in doubt, ask your veterinarian what should be considered normal in your cat’s case.
+Check out our full litter box guide for any help and when in doubt, ask your veterinarian what should be considered normal in your cat’s case.
 Every kitty is different, after all!

 When to take your cat to the vet

 When you notice a change in your cat’s pooping behaviors, it’s probably safe to call your vet and ask what they think.
-They will know best about what you should do and might give you some advice on how to help your cat before bringing them in.
-It will give you some peace of mind to chat with your veterinarian and get their opinion.
+They will know best about what you should do and might advise you on how to help your cat before bringing them in.
+Chatting with your veterinarian and getting their opinion will give you some peace of mind.

 Changes in bowel movements don’t always warrant an emergency, but it’s best to be safe!